-Although his career had pretty much flamed out by the start of the '80s, there were few punk-era major-label performers as intensely controversial as Tom Robinson
+There were few punk-era, major-label performers as intensely creative and controversial as Tom Robinson

 .
 Cutting his teeth with folk-rockers Café Society